The Pros and Cons of Renting Out to Tenants With Pets

 - Allergens Will Get in the Air Ducts and Carpets

 If neither you nor your current tenants are allergic to pets, you’re likely to think it’s not a big deal.
 It is quite wrong, however.
 Allergens tend to get in carpets and air ducts and stay there for a very long time.
 This means that if your future tenants will be allergic to pets, they’re likely to get a classic allergic response inside of your rental.
-Needless to say, this might cause them move out or never choose your rental in the first place.
+Needless to say, this might cause them to move out or never choose your rental in the first place.
 However, there are tried-and-true ways to remove allergens from your home.
 So no need to be desperate about it.

 How to Mitigate Risks When Letting Renters with Pets In

 As you can see, there are reasons to allow pets on your property and reasons not to do this.
 Which option to choose is completely up to you.
-Nonetheless, certain businesses begin to realize that discrimination against pet owners translates into losing a half of potential customer base.
+Nonetheless, certain businesses begin to realize that discrimination against pet owners translates into losing half of the potential customer base.
 As a result, we have more pet-friendly companies; the number of pet-friendly cities grows as well.
 So if you want to make the most out of your rental business, a smart approach would be setting a pet-friendly policy and learning the best practices of mitigating the risks:

 - Remember to Follow Fair Housing Law Regarding Pets

 If you’ve been a landlord for a while, you surely know what a big role Fair Housing Law plays in property management.
 In the context of pet policy topic, you need to remember one thing: even if you have a no pets policy, you cannot reject an application of a disabled person because of their helper animal.
-As a landlord, however, you can ask your prospective tenant for a medical confirmation of a need for assistance.
+As a landlord, however, you can ask your prospective tenant for medical confirmation of a need for assistance.

 - Include a Pet Clause in Lease Agreement